greerviau/Pytan/README.md

 # Pytan
-A python implementation of settlers of Catan
+A Python implementation of Settlers of Catan

 ## Installation
 ```